MattSymetry/compp/README.md

     # Remove the camera
     bpy.data.objects.remove(latest_camera, do_unlink=True)
 ```
-Now, we have to decale an operation-class.
-This is used by Blender to declare any functionallity.
+Now, we have to declare an operation-class.
+This is used by Blender to declare any functionality.
 (In my case, this is used to define the behaviour of a button-press)
 It needs certain class-variables like the `bl_idname` which is later used to refer to this operator.
 The most important part of this class will be the `execute` function.
 This contains all the code that gets executed once the operation is called.
 (In this case, once the button will be pressed)
 The function reads in the image, converts it to Base64, sends it to the API, then downloads the 3D object, imports it, and finally, removes the temporary files from the system to not create any waste.
 ```python